Traffic Manager Frequently Asked Questions (FAQ)

 Yes.
 You can specify TCP as the monitoring protocol and Traffic Manager can initiate a TCP connection and wait for a response from the endpoint.
 If the endpoint replies to the connection request with a response to establish the connection, within the timeout period, then that endpoint is marked as healthy.

 What specific responses are required from the endpoint when using TCP monitoring?

 When TCP monitoring is used, Traffic Manager starts a three-way TCP handshake by sending a SYN request to endpoint at the specified port.
-It then waits for a period of time (as specified in the timeout settings) for a response from the endpoint.
-If the endpoint responds to the SYN request with a SYN-ACK response within the timeout period specified in the monitoring settings, then that endpoint is considered healthy.
-If the SYN-ACK response is received, the Traffic Manager resets the connection by responding back with a RST.
+It then waits for a SYN-ACK response from the endpoint for a period of time (specified in the timeout settings).

 How fast does Traffic Manager move my users away from an unhealthy endpoint?